 - Health Administration and Policy

 - General Preventive Public Health

 - Global Health

 These areas of concentration are intended to help guide students who wish to focus their training and coursework on a particular area of public health.

 Preference for admission goes to medical, dental, and veterinary officers on active duty in the Uniformed Services, as well as to other Uniformed Services officers possessing doctoral degrees in health-related fields.
 Applicants without a doctoral degree in a health-related field may also be considered for admission.
-However, these applicants must have, as a minimum, a Baccalaureate degree from an accredited university in the US, Canada, or Puerto Rico with an outstanding academic record (college transcript(s) and GRE scores), some health-related experience, and demonstrated interest in pursuing a public health career.
+However, these applicants must have, as a minimum, a Baccalaureate degree from an accredited university with an outstanding academic record (college transcript(s) and GRE scores), some health-related experience, and demonstrated interest in pursuing a public health career.
 Civilian applicants will be considered for admission on a space-available basis, with preference given to physicians and other health professionals sponsored by other U.S. government agencies.

 Required documents in support of the application: